-The state should also consider allowing all candidates to use the subject-matter exam to test out of coursework requirements.
+South Carolina is to be commended for its requirement that candidates pass a subject-matter test to demonstrate strong content knowledge.
+The intended flexibility of allowing majors in closely related fields does not go far enough to consider the diverse backgrounds of alternate route candidates.
+The state should consider allowing all candidates to use the subject-matter exam to test out of coursework requirements.
 Provided the state sets an appropriately high passing score, the test allows the state to uphold its standards while also offering nontraditional candidates important flexibility in how they demonstrate their subject-matter knowledge.
 Rigid coursework requirements can dissuade talented individuals who lack precisely the right courses from pursuing a career in teaching.